-KILLINEY 118
+Killiney 118

-Situated in the prime residential enclave of District 9, Killiney 118 is the latest addition to the Amara Group's residential development projects.
-This six-storey freehold boutique development comprises 30 units of 1- and 2-bedroom apartments, and appeals to singles and couples seeking the tranquillity in their homes and proximity to Orchard Road.
+Situated in the prime residential enclave of District 9, Killiney 118 is a six-storey freehold boutique development which comprises of 30 units of 1- and 2-bedroom apartments, and appeals to singles and couples seeking the tranquillity in their homes and proximity to Orchard Road

-Developed by Creslin Pte Ltd, a subsidiary of Amara Holdings Limited, Killiney 118 is within walking distance of the Somerset MRT Station and just minutes away from the Central Business District.
-With the new integrated resorts at Sentosa Island and Marina Bay only minutes away, residents will enjoy exciting retail choices and a myriad of lifestyle shops in new world class malls in the vicinity, as well as the entertainment choices located nearby.
+Developed by Creslin Pte Ltd, a subsidiary of Amara Holdings Limited, Killiney 118 is within walking distance of the Somerset MRT Station and just minutes away from the Central Busines and Marina Bay only minutes away, residents enjoy exciting retail choices and a myriad of lifestyle shops in world class malls in the vicinity, as well as the entertainment choices located nearby.
 Designed by an award-winning team of ip:li architects firm and Atelier Ikebuchi firm, the property's interior is furbished with quality fittings, featuring signature brands such as Miele and Grohe.

 Tapping on the popularity of boutique developments focussed on city living, Killiney 118 offers great investment value for investors with its freehold status and valued accessibility.
-This uniquely exclusive boutique development also features a rooftop swimming pool and barbeque pits, a fitness centre and an landscaped environment to create a tranquil haven within the city.
+This uniquely exclusive boutique development also features a rooftop swimming pool and barbeque pits, a fitness centre and a landscaped environment to create a tranquil haven within the city.